 Need a simpler way to set up a front-end dev environment?
-With Vite, you can be up and running with Vue, React and even vanilla JS in just a few clicks.
+With Vite, you can be up and running with Vue, React and JS in a few clicks.

 Sass is handy, but can't do everything.
-Learn how to use PostCSS to create a custom CSS preprocessor that compiles Sass syntax but also adds extra features.
+Learn to use PostCSS to create a custom CSS preprocessor that compiles Sass syntax and adds features.

 Understand the best ways to style React components.
-We compare regular CSS with preprocessors like Sass and CSS-in-JS libraries like styled-components.
+We compare regular CSS with preprocessors like Sass and CSS-in-JS libraries.

 Akshay Kadam introduces Styled Components, a JS-based means of adding styles to your React project, and then shows how to use them in practice by imitating the Unsplash interface.